Rajanshah1/Shell-Scripts/README.md

 # Shell-Scripts
-A collection of useful shell scripts.
+A collection of useful Linux shell scripts.